Technoh/fastapi_route_middleware/README.md

 [![PyPI](https://img.shields.io/pypi/v/fastapi-route-middleware)](https://pypi.org/project/fastapi_route_middleware/)

 A dependency free™ middleware system for adding middleware to specific FastAPI routes.
-I just like how node express works.
+I just like how Express.js works, why not try to port some of its goods on FastAPI?

 ## Installation